-The difference, essentially, is this: modern haiku is most any kind of verse of about three lines or less.
+The difference, essentially, is this: modern haiku can be most any kind of verse of about three lines or less.
 If someone calls it a haiku, it is a haiku.
-It can be about any subject.
+It may be about any subject.

 That notion is easy for people to grasp, and it is easy to write a verse that has no fixed standards.
 It is hard to make a mistake when there are really no lines to color outside of.

 Hokku, by contrast, does have standards and expectations.
 First, the subject must be Nature and the place of humans within, and as a part of, Nature.
 Second, the verse must be set in one of the four seasons — spring, summer, fall, and winter.

 Then there are the things that should be left out of hokku: Romance, sex, violence, things in general that tend to trouble or disturb the mind.

 There is also the format.
 A modern English-language hokku is written in three short lines, with the first letter of each line capitalized, and with appropriate internal and ending punctuation.
 And the hokku should consist of a longer (two lines) and a shorter (one line) part, separated by appropriate punctuation.

 As for aesthetics, in general hokku rely on the concrete, on things and on sensory experience.
 It abandons “thinking” — intellectualizing — and emphasizes the perceiving of things through the senses.

 Put that way, it does not really seem difficult, does it?
 All of that is easy for people to do.